Info and tools for health care providers on the dangers of extreme heat, and how to properly prevent, diagnose and treat heat-related illnesses.

 This program presents the various components of acid-base disturbances in a well-structured, easy to understand layout.

-A program designed to help you answer your patient's questions about the health risks of radon and the need to test their home and reduce their family’s exposure based on Health Canada’s national radon awareness program.
+Learn about the health risks of radon and how to reduce patient exposures, based on Health Canada’s national radon awareness program.

 Hello!
 Welcome to our new web site.
 This site is not fully supported in Internet Explorer 7 (and earlier) versions.